 be returned until the end of the school year.

 Visitors, Parents, and Guardians are welcome to visit the school or teacher at any time with an appointment.
 Visitations will not occur while the teacher is teaching unless approved by the Principal.
 Assisting the teacher must be arranged directly with the teacher.
 All visitors should report to the appropriate office: Student Services on the ground level; and registration, testing, and withdrawals on the main level.
 Unless attending a public performance, ALL VISITORS MUST WEAR A VISITOR’S PASS WHILE IN THE BUILDING.

 Withdraw a Child A parent or guardian must notify the office three days before a student is being withdrawn from school.
-Please contact the Main Office, second floor.
+Please contact Mrs. Rodriguez in the Main Office, second floor.